mfkiwl/rk-open-docs/DDR/Rockchip-Developer-Guide-DDR-EN.md

 According to the results of the released tool "deskew automatic scanning tool", select the `"mid"` value and add it to the corresponding definition in RK3308_DDRXPXXXXXX_Template_VXX_de-skew.txt.
 Using 3308_deskew.exe, change the definition of de-skew on rk3308_ddrxpxxxxxx_template_vxx_de-skew.txt to rk3308_ddr_xxxmhz_uartx_mx_vx.xx.bin.

 Please according to "deskew automatic scanning tool instruction. pdf" to use "deskew automatic scanning tool".

+## Selection of RV1109/RV1126/RK356x DDR Frequency

+For the RV1109/RV1126/RK356x platform loader, the frequency is changed 4 times, and the training result of the corresponding frequency is saved.
+The 4 frequency value allocated by the DMC in the kernel need to be consistent with the frequency pin the loader.
+Three of the default frequency in the RV1126/RV1109 loader are 328M, 528M, and 784M.
+The highest frequency point is reflected in the DDR bin name, such as rv1126_ddr_924MHz_v1.05.bin, and the last frequency point is 924M.
+Three of the default frequency points in RK356x loader are 324M, 528M, and 780M.
+The highest frequency point is also reflected in the ddr bin name, such as rk3568_ddr_1560MHz_v1.04.bin, and the last frequency point is 1560M.
+In addition, the frequency points in the loader can also be viewed through the serial port log.
+In the serial port log, the change to: xxxMHz is repeated 4 times, which represents the information of the 4 frequency points included.
+The frequency of the loader can also be modified through tools/ddrbin_tool in the rkbin directory.
+For specific usage rules, please refer to tools/ddrbin_tool_user_guide.txt.

+For example, RK3568, if the highest frequency needs to be changed to 1332M, you need to change the ddr bin pointed to by Path1 and FlashData in RKBOOT/RK3568MINIALL.ini to 1332M in the rkbin project directory, and the frequency point in dts should be  changed to 324M.
+528M, 780M, 1332M, which matched your require.
+The actual operating frequency can only be one of these four.

+## Enable RK3568 ECC

+RK3568 supports ECC, if DDR ECC DQ0-7 has connected component, the loader will automatically enable ECC function.
+It should be noted that the DRAM on the ECC byte need to have the same row/bank/col as the component on the DQ0-31.